I am a Mdewakanton Dakota rights activist with several

 Nowhere on any of the Kathio Landmark Trail interpretive signs is it mentioned that the Dakota were

-"displaced" or "forced" from their sacred homeland on the headwaters of the Wakan/"Rum" River.
+"displaced", "forced", "expelled" or "driven" from their sacred homeland on the headwaters of the Wakan/"Rum" River.

 Nor is it mentioned on any of